apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/tools.md

 `project.properties` file in your Cordova project's root directory.
-You need to do so to supply your BlackBerry signing key password, and specify locations for the BlackBerry WebWorks SDK and BlackBerry simulator executables.
+You need to do so to supply your BlackBerry signing key password, and specify locations for the BlackBerry WebWorks SDK and BlackBerry emulator executables.

     $ /path/to/my_new_project/cordova/build <platform>
     $ /path/to/my_new_project/cordova/build.bat <platform>

-## Launch simulator
+## Launch emulator

 For BlackBerry projects, please make sure you customize the `project.properties` file in the root of your Cordova project folder.
-You need to do so to supply your BlackBerry signing key password, and specify locations for the BlackBerry WebWorks SDK and BlackBerry simulator executables.
+You need to do so to supply your BlackBerry signing key password, and specify locations for the BlackBerry WebWorks SDK and BlackBerry emulator executables.

     $ /path/to/my_new_project/cordova/run <platform>